Online Budget-Feasible Mechanism Design with Predictions: A Natural Prediction-Augmented Mechanism

 \section{A Natural Prediction-Augmented Mechanism}

 In this section, we assume that the valuation function $v$ is monotone submodular.
 We address the more general, non-monotone case in \Cref{sec:nonmono-submodular}.

 We start with a short discussion about the online model we consider.
-Clearly, the most well-studied model for online algorithms, is the adversarial one.
+The most extensively studied model for online algorithms is the adversarial one.
 For our problem, that would mean that an adversary chooses the cost and value of each agent, as well as the time of their arrival.
-Versus such an adversary though, no meaningful approximation guarantee for consistency and robustness simultaneously is possible. \begin{restatable}[name=]{proposition}{restatedpropadversarial} No online mechanism, augmented with a prediction for the value of an optimal solution, can provide both a bounded consistency and a bounded robustness guarantee in the adversarial model of arrival. \end{restatable} \begin{proof} An online mechanism augmented with a prediction for the value of the optimal solution, cannot provide both a bounded consistency and bounded robustness guarantee.
-To see this, consider the scenario where all the agents have the same cost equal to $B$, agent $i$ has value $v(i)=1$ and for each other agent $j\neq i$, $v(j)=\epsilon$, for some small $\epsilon>0$.
-Obviously, in this case the optimal solution $S^*$ consists only of agent $i$.
-Any mechanism, that tries to gain information through a sampling phase, has an unbounded consistency and robustness guarantee for such an instance, since the adversary can always select the time of arrival of agent $i$ in a way that she always belongs to the sampled set.
-Moreover, should a mechanism omit the sampling phase, then it should either select an agent arbitrarily at random, which again does not provide any meaningful approximation guarantee, or select an agent based on the information of the prediction, which will lead to an unbounded robustness factor, since an erroneous prediction can lead the mechanism to select an agent $j$, with $v(j)=\epsilon$. \end{proof}
+Versus such an adversary though, no strong approximation guarantee for consistency and robustness simultaneously is possible.
+In fact, Proposition \ref{proposition:adversarial} is about the approximation guarantee of mechanisms in the adversarial arrival model; to remain in line with the algorithms with the predictions theme, we refer to it as robustness. \begin{restatable}[name=]{proposition}{restatedpropadversarial} No randomized online mechanism, augmented with a prediction for the value of an optimal solution, can have in-expectation $o(n)$-robustness in the adversarial model of arrival. \end{restatable} \begin{proof} For the sake of contradiction, assume that there exists a mechanism $M$ that can achieve constant expected robustness guarantee in the adversarial model of arrival.
+Now, consider the following family of $n$ instances $\{I_1, \dots, I_n\}$.
+Each instance $I_k$ consists of $n$ agents, where every agent $i$ has a cost $c_i = B$, their values are defined based on their arrival order as follows: \begin{itemize} \item $v_i = n^i$ for $i \in \{1,\dots,k\}$ \item $v_i = 0$ for $i \in \{k+1,\dots,n\}$. \end{itemize} Since at most one agent can be hired, for any instance $I_k$, the optimal solution is to select the agent in position $k$.
+Since mechanism $M$ processes agents online, its decision to select the agent in position $i$ depends only on the values observed in positions $1,\dots, i$.
+Let $q_i$ be the probability that mechanism $M$ hires the $i$-th agent upon observing the values $n, n^2, \dots, n^i$, conditional on not having hired anyone at positions $1,\ldots,i-1$.
+Since the values grow exponentially in $n$, in order for a mechanism $M$ to achieve $o(n)$ in-expectation robustness, the probability $q_i$ needs to be $\omega({1}/{n})$ for every $i\in [n]$.
+However, the latter causes the inequality $\sum_{i=1}^{n}q_i \le 1$---which holds because at most one agent is hired---to fail asymptotically, leading to a contradiction. \end{proof}